pj398/personal-website/content/posts/2021-09-24-charinet/index.md

 <img src="hex-logo.png" align="right" width="160" />

-As part of my ESRC postdoc fellowship I have been working on turning the tools I use in my research to analyse character interaction networks into an R package called [charinet](https://github.com/pj398/charinet).
+As part of my ESRC postdoc fellowship I have been working on turning the tools I use in my research to analyse character interaction networks into an R package called [charinet](https://codeberg.org/pjphd/charinet).

-I won't go into detail here about what the package does and how it works because the GitHub README contains a pretty extensive demo.
+I won't go into detail here about what the package does and how it works because the project README contains a pretty extensive demo.
 But the main things it offers are:

  - Functions for quickly reading in and reshaping lists of character interactions in common data structures.
  - A screenplay parser which will extract a relational event list from a well-formatted PDF of a screenplay.